caseyamcl/openapi-params/README.md

 * **TemporalFormat** - Accepts and converts to instance of `CarbonImmutable` any string supported by PHP's [`strtotime` function](https://www.php.net/manual/en/function.strtotime.php)
 * **UuidFormat** - Accepts and validates any valid UUID
 * **YesNoFormat** - Accepts, validates, and converts to boolean any "truthy" string, including 'true/false', '1/0', 'yes/no', or 'on/off'

-### Adding custom formats
+#### Adding custom formats

-OpenApi3 doesn't allow you to specify custom data types, but it does allow custom formats for data types.
+OpenApi3 does not allow you to specify custom data types, but it does allow custom formats for data types.
-Simply implement the `Contract\ParamFormat` interface.
+To do this, implement the `Contract\ParamFormat` interface.

-Or, for convenience, extend the `Model\AbstractParamFormat` class:
+Or, for convenience, extend the `Model\AbstractParamFormat` class, which provides sensible default implementations:

 ```php
 use OpenApiParams\Model\AbstractParamFormat;